 Vandy Vans-The Vanderbilt University Police Department administers the Vandy Vans escort system at Vanderbilt University.
 The Vandy Vans escort system provides vehicular escorts to designated locations on campus.
-The service consists of vans that operate from 5:00 p.m. to 5:00 a.m.
-GPS technology allows students to track Vandy Vans on their route via computer or mobile phone, and to set up text message alerts to let them know when a van will be arriving at their stop.
+The service consists of vans that operate from 6:00 p.m. to 3:30 a.m.
+GPS technology allows students to track Vandy Vans on their route via computer or mobile phone using the Safe VU app, setting up text message alerts to let them know when a van will be arriving at their stop.
+Please visit police.vanderbilt.edu/services/safevu.php to download the app.